ariley215/html-form/intructions.md

 **Step 9:** Add an id attribute to the input element.
 Ensure that the for attribute of the label is set to match the id.✅

 **Step 10:** Add the required and minlength attributes to the input element.
-Set the minlength attribute value to 2 so that the field requires a minimum text length of 2.
+Set the minlength attribute value to 2 so that the field requires a minimum text length of 2.✅

-**Step 11:** Add a name attribute to all input elements.
+**Step 11:** Add a name attribute to all input elements.✅

-**Step 12:** After the second div element, add a button element containing the text "Log In".
+**Step 12:** After the second div element, add a button element containing the text "Log In".✅

-**Step 13:** Set the type attribute of the button element to submit.
+**Step 13:** Set the type attribute of the button element to submit.✅

-**Step 14:** Save the HTML document and open it in Live Preview.
+**Step 14:** Save the HTML document and open it in Live Preview.✅

 **Step 15:** Click the Log In button and note if the form submits successfully.
-The form submits successfully when no errors are displayed and the content of the form resets.
+The form submits successfully when no errors are displayed and the content of the form resets.✅

 **Step 16:** Add one character of text to both input fields.
-Again, click the Log In button and note if the form submits successfully.
+Again, click the Log In button and note if the form submits successfully.✅

 **Step 17:** Type the text "admin" in the username field.
 Then type the text "password" in the password field.
-Click the Log In button and note if the form submits successfully.
+Click the Log In button and note if the form submits successfully.✅

 ## Tips